Identity Governance & Administration

 In order to keep the identity repository up to date, it is essential to manage the associated life cycle (arrival, mobility, departure) within the organization.

-This can be provided via:
+This can be done via :

 The two approaches can be specific - depending on the population - or combined.